pgillet/spark-article/output/00-spark-on-k8s.md

 the Spark Operator supports deploying `SparkApplications` to all namespaces.
 As a consequence, the Spark Operator did not automatically create the service account for driver pods, and we must set up the RBAC for driver pods of our `SparkApplications` to be able to manipulate executor pods in a specific namespace.

-See [Service Account for Driver Pods](../docs/gke.md#service-account-for-driver-pods) to set up the RBAC for driver pods.

 See [About the Spark Job Namespace](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator/blob/master/docs/quick-start-guide.md#about-the-spark-job-namespace) and [About the Service Account for Driver Pods](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator/blob/master/docs/quick-start-guide.md#about-the-service-account-for-driver-pods) sections for more details.